gnelsonpr6/Vehicle_image_recognition/README.md

   1. Reassign classes to more generic values, 5-10 classes max, rerun model.
   2. Confusion Matrices/Analysis
   3. Following Deep Learning book to plot some of the layer interpretations of images
+  4. Write blog post report for this
-  4. Write code in pytorch time permitting by monday
+  5. Write code in pytorch time permitting by monday

 Because the data files were too large to host on github, I have uploaded them to google drive and they are accessible here: https://drive.google.com/drive/folders/1PWeqPVxf_QM2AWAfxnwGs0tCudwQi87F?usp=sharing